leon-bckl/lsp-framework/README.md

 ### Notification Callbacks

 Notfication callbacks are registered in exactly the same way as request callbacks.
-The only difference is that they do not have a message id as the first parameter and never return a result:
+The only difference is that they never return a result:

 ```cpp
 messageHandler.add<lsp::notifications::Exit>([](){ ... });